bueler/drake-integral-eqn/README.md

 ## demo solvers

-  * `fredholm.py`: Implements the above approach.
+  * `fredholm.py`: Implements the above approach, including the KSP solver usage.

   * `fredholm_numpy.py`:  In this naive approach we turn everything into [numpy](https://numpy.org/) arrays and call `numpy.linalg.solve()` on it.
 This approach is actually quite effective because everything is dense.
 However, it is inflexible with respect to the solver.

 ## running the demos

 > **Warning**
-> These demos should be run with a process/system monitor on top so the high-resolution cases can be killed.
+> At high resolutions these demos should be run with a process/system monitor on top so bad cases can be killed.
 That is, kill processes if you either don't want to wait for completion or you are running out of memory.
+Also, reported timings include cache times; re-run for "real" solve times.

-Here is the naive numpy approach, which actually has good performance because the matrices are dense.
+Here is the naive numpy approach with $N=1024$ elements, which actually has good performance because the matrices are dense.
 Clearly it is an $O(N^3)$ solver:

-        python3 fredholm_numpy.py
+        python3 fredholm_numpy.py 1024

 Once we use PETSc KSP we have a chance to compare solvers.
 First some $O(N^3)$ direct versions:

-        python3 fredholm.py -ksp_view   # note ILU is a direct solver for dense Mats!
+        python3 fredholm.py 1024 -ksp_view

+(This is direct because ILU is a direct solver for dense matrices!)

+If we deliberately want LU:[^2]

-        python3 fredholm.py -mat_type dense -ksp_type preonly -pc_type lu  -pc_factor_mat_ordering_type natural
+        python3 fredholm.py 1024 -mat_type dense -ksp_type preonly -pc_type lu -pc_factor_mat_ordering_type natural

-The following iterative method should be $O(N^2)$ if the number of iterations is mesh independent, which would appear to be true:
+The following iterative method should be $O(ZN^2)$ if the number of iterations $Z$ is mesh independent, which indeed appears to be true!:

-        python3 fredholm.py -mat_type aij -ksp_type gmres -ksp_converged_reason -pc_type jacobi -ksp_rtol 1.0e-9
+        python3 fredholm.py 1024 -mat_type aij -ksp_type gmres -ksp_converged_reason -pc_type jacobi -ksp_rtol 1.0e-9

-This is headed toward being fastest at super high resolutions, but in fact the numpy method is still faster at the _tested_ resolutions.
+This is perhaps headed toward being fastest at super high resolutions, but in fact the numpy method is still faster at the _tested_ resolutions; e.g. compare with $N=8192$.

 [^1]:  This [Fenics example](https://fenicsproject.org/qa/9537/assembling-integral-operators/) takes essentially our approach here.
 An [old post by Anders Logg](https://answers.launchpad.net/dolfin/+question/141904) suggests a more direct approach is not possible.

+[^2]:  `-pc_factor_mat_ordering_type natural` also avoids an apparent PETSc bug with the default `nd` ordering.